Songs are proof

 thing possessed by them (with pronoun or no possessors named) | a(z ő) ___-uk/-ük/-juk/-jük | things possessed by them (with pronoun or no possessors named) | a(z ő) ___-ik/-aik/-eik/-jaik/-jeik |

-Well, let's back up a little.
-What are the various ways third person plural possessors might be depicted?
+Here are the various ways third person plural possessors might be depicted:

 Why do we not have this problem with first and second person?